Frequently Requested Statistics on Immigrants and Immigration in the United States

 Where do newly naturalized citizens live in the United States?

 In 2013, 55 percent of all newly naturalized citizens lived in one of four states.
 California had the largest number of newly naturalized citizens, with 21 percent (164,792) of the total newly naturalized.
 Fourteen percent (107,330) of the newly naturalized resided in New York, 13 percent in Florida (101,773), and 7 percent in Texas (57,947).

 Approximately 18 percent of those who naturalized in 2013 lived in the greater New York metropolitan area (136,513) and 9 percent each in the greater Los Angeles and Miami metropolitan areas (70,189 and 66,925, respectively).
 These areas, together with the greater Washington DC metropolitan area (4 percent), greater Chicago, San Francisco and Houston areas (about 3 percent each), and the greater Boston area (2 percent) were home to half of new U.S. citizens in 2013.

 How many green-card holders are eligible to naturalize?

 According to the latest available USCIS estimates, 13.3 million LPRs resided in the United States in January 1, 2012.
 Of them, about 8.8 million were eligible to naturalize.

 How long does it take on average for green-card holders to naturalize?

-To be naturalized, LPRs must meet a number of criteria, including being at least 18 years of age, have resided in the United States with LPR status continuously for at least five years, and pass an English and civic exam.
+To be naturalized, lawful permanent residents (LPRs) must meet a number of criteria, including being at least 18 years of age, having resided in the United States with LPR status continuously for at least five years, and passing English and civic exams.